Symoh242/SIMON-STYLES-OPENHUB/README.md

-# Simon Styles Open Hub
+# Hub

-This is a NextJS starter in Firebase Studio, named Simon Styles Open Hub.
+This is a NextJS starter in Firebase Studio, named Hub.

 To get started, take a look at src/app/page.tsx.